-- People Roles/Responsibilities: The strategic plan is intended to engage the entire organization, as much as is practical, with the specific roles to manage implementation: - o Strategy Leader (Process Owner): Lily Helzer, CDPHP Section Manager responsible for leading the implementation process. - o Objective Champions: responsible for leading the execution of initiatives with the direction from and in collaboration with partners or committees, as appropriate. - Reporting on Performance Cadence of Accountability: Managing the implementation of a strategic plan is a management process that is ideally integrated with the existing processes and meeting structures. - o Objective Champions will govern and manage performance 1) Leading regular committee meetings where the basis of the meeting is progress against initiatives, and 2) Report on performance annually. - The Strategy Leader (Lily Helzer, CDPHP Section Manager) will provide key highlights by goal at each CWCD Meeting.
+People - Roles/Responsibilities: The strategic plan is intended to engage the entire organization, as much as is practical, with the specific roles to manage implementation:

+- Strategy Leader (Process Owner): Lily Helzer, CDPHP Section Manager responsible for leading the implementation process. - Objective Champions: responsible for leading the execution of initiatives with the direction from and in collaboration with partners or committees, as appropriate.

+Reporting on Performance - Cadence of Accountability: Managing the implementation of a strategic plan is a management process that is ideally integrated with the existing processes and meeting structures.

+- Objective Champions will govern and manage performance 1) Leading regular committee meetings where the basis of the meeting is progress against initiatives, and 2) Report on performance annually. - The Strategy Leader (Lily Helzer, CDPHP Section Manager) will provide key highlights by goal at each Advisory Council on the State Program for Wellness and the Prevention of Chronic Disease Meeting.
 Updates will be reported within the Nevada Wellness Coalition once it is stood up.